weaviate/weaviate-io/_includes/rest-objects-crud-classname-note.md

-:::caution Class Name in Object CRUD Operations Collections act like namespaces, so two different collections could have duplicate IDs between them.<p><br/></p>
+:::caution Collection (class) Name in Object CRUD Operations Collections act like namespaces, so two different collections could have duplicate IDs between them.<p><br/></p>

 Prior to Weaviate `v1.14` you can manipulate objects without specifying the collection name.
 This method is deprecated.
 It will be removed in Weaviate `v2.0.0`.<br/><br/>